jfoucher/planck-6502/docs/Hardware/backplane.md

 ### Board connection

-The main purpose on the backplane is to connect all daughter boards together.
+The Planck coomputer can be easily extended.
 It does this by means of an extension bus connector based on a 2.54mm 2x25 pins socket.
 These connectors are cheap, reliable and easy to obtain.
-The female connector is placed on the backplane and a right angle male connector on each expansion board.
+The female connector is placed on the main board and a right angle male connector on each expansion board.

 Most pins on this extension consist of the 65C02 signals, such as 16 address lines, 8 data lines, and a smattering of control lines.
 The complete bus pinout is detailed below: